ForgingAhead/Java-Othello/README.md

 # Java-Othello
 A Java implementation for the game Othello.
 You can play it with the computer!
 Different difficulty levels are devised based on MiniMax.
+This is an assignment I did for my Artifical Intelligence module in 2011.
 To play this game, go to the directory where you put those source files:

 1. Compile: